 The BC Court of Appeal heard this case from September 3rd to September 5th, 2019.
 At the end of the hearing, the Court ruled that the Infants Act gives A.B. the exclusive right to consent to care.
 His parents do not have the right to stop treatment, regardless of any agreements or court orders between the parents.

 The BC Court of Appeal released its full judgment in this appeal on January 10, 2020.
 The Court provided reasons for its decision given at the end of the hearing that the youth had provided valid consent to gender-affirming health care and that his father could not impede his ability to continue with that treatment.
 The Court overruled the findings of the BC Supreme Court that the father’s mis-gendering, deadnaming and attempts to persuade his son to stop treatment constituted family violence and for which a protection order was granted.
 Instead, the Court was concerned about the impact of the lower court decisions on the father’s freedom to express his views about his son’s healthcare and the father’s ability to parent as he sees fit.
 Recognizing that the father’s conduct had caused serious harm to A.B., the Court did grant a conduct order placing restrictions on C.D.’s communications to and about his son in public, including prohibiting communication to the media.

 West Coast LEAF’s Involvement

 West Coast LEAF was granted intervenor status on the issue of how the Charter applies and what sort of balancing might need to occur between C.D.’s Charter rights and A.B.’s.
-We argue that C.D.’s Charter rights do not come into play, because he is not arguing that any section of the legislation is violating his rights, or that an action taken by government harmed his rights.
-If the court were to consider the Charter, we argue that A.B.’s rights to self-determination, autonomy, and equality are in line with the lower courts’ findings, and should be upheld.
+We argued that C.D.’s Charter rights do not come into play, because he is not arguing that any section of the legislation is violating his rights, or that an action taken by government harmed his rights.
+We argued that A.B.’s rights to self-determination, autonomy, and equality are in line with the lower courts’ findings, and should be upheld.